Michigan Marijuana Crimes – Michigan Marijuana Criminal Lawyer

 Possession of Marijuana with Intent to Deliver (PWID).

-Selling or distributing marijuana has the same felony penalties as growing or manufacturing marijuana: depending on the amount it is a 4, 7, or 15 year felony offense and fines up to $20k, $500k, and $10m.
+Selling or distributing marijuana has the same felony penalties as growing or manufacturing marijuana: the amount makes it a 4, 7, or 15 year felony offense with fines up to $20k, $500k, and $10m.
 However, this marijuana charge differs because you are charged based on the total weight of the marijuana (including 'fillers'), not the number of marijuana plants.
 The severity of the crime depends on the amount of marijuana: 0 – 4 kilos is a 4 year felony; 5 – 45 kilos is a 7 year felony; and 45+ kilos is a 15 year felony.
-The feds often take over the case if the quantity is greater than 5 kilos or 100 marijuana plants, especially when there is a gun or weapon involved or pot is transported across state lines.
+The feds will sometimes take over the case if the quantity is greater than 5 kilos or 100 marijuana plants when there is a gun or weapon involved and pot is transported across state lines.

 Since most marijuana sales are under 5 kilos, the typical state criminal marijuana charge is the 4 year felony.